EC528-Fall-2024/github-bot-kata-ci/README.md

 1. Project setup, creation of placeholder GitHub Bot, and skeletons of planned features
 2. Improvements to existing CI Dashboard: visualizations and health checks
-3. Basic GitHub bot commands:
+3. Basic GitHub bot commands
-4. ?
+4. Implement labels for the PRs
 5. Finalize and test features